-15% of the trees in the Summit Avenue corridor could be considered highly vulnerable to construction.
-Specific impacts and tree preservation strategies will need to be evaluated beyond the master plan during design and engineering phases of a project.
+Potential risk to trees was evaluated for corridor-wide concepts based on proximity of root zones to curb lines.
+In this study, approximately 8%-15% of the trees in the Summit Avenue corridor could be considered highly vulnerable to construction.
+Specific impacts and tree preservation strategies are beyond the scope of the Summit Avenue Regional Trail Plan, and will be evaluated during the design and engineering phases of the project.